-Maybe you remember those Rio commercials from the 1990s, where spokespeople touted this 100 percent natural relaxer that was so safe, you could actually eat it.
+Maybe you remember those Rio commercials from the '90s, in which spokespeople touted a 100 percent natural relaxer that was so safe, you could actually eat it.
 If you remember that, perhaps you also recall the controversy that ensued when women who used this product claimed that it turned their hair green and/or made it fall out.
 Today, people are still hunting for that elusive all-natural relaxer.
 Does it really exist?

 The short answer is no. There is no product completely free of chemicals that will permanently straighten highly textured hair.
-The reason that a traditional, lye-based relaxer is still around is because there's no suitable replacement if you want to straighten tresses without reversion at the first sign of moisture.
+The reason that traditional, lye-based relaxer is still around is because there's no suitable, non-chemical replacement if you want to straighten tresses without reversion at the first sign of moisture.

 With that out of the way, what about products like the Coconut Cream Natural Relaxer or a Wash and Wear Relaxer?
 When dealing with products like this, the word relaxer can confuse many people because what do you think of when you think of a relaxer?
 If you have any experience with the chemical process, you know that it permanently straightens the kinks and curls out of highly textured hair.
 The final effects depend on the original natural texture and how long you leave the relaxer on.